MPL Blog

 • Alexander Kotov’s “Think Like a Grandmaster“: A deep, established chess training manual for experts.

-• Max Euwe’s “Judgement and Planning in Chess”: Explains how to judge a position depending on space advantage, pawn structure, end game advantages, king attack, and combinations.
+• Max Euwe’s “Judgement and Planning in Chess”: Explains how to judge a position depending on space advantage, pawn structure, end-game advantages, king attack, and combinations.

 It is crucial to avoid repetitive blunders while playing chess.
 The long list of mistakes includes playing too many moves with pawns, developing the queen way too early in the game, positioning the king in the center, leaving pieces unprotected, not using rooks efficiently, and playing without a strategy in mind.